Brettles/short-sqs-lab/README.md

 Once done, run `generate-kinesis-data.py` again and observe the logs for this function in CloudWatch Logs.
 When finished, press ^C.

 ## Cleaning up
 If you used CloudFormation to set up the SQS queues and Kinesis data stream, delete the CloudFormation stacks.
 If you created them manually, delete them directly from the console.
+If you used the shell scripts to run CloudFormation, just run `cleanup.sh` to remove the CloudFormation stacks.

 Delete the Lambda functions.